AlexMGalvez/wyckoff-ai-website/README.md

 The goal of this software is to assist with a trader’s decision in identifying profitable high-reward/low-risk entry positions of a stock by classifying price consolidation periods as either in "accumulation" or "distribution".

 ## Technical Info
 This repository is of the full-stack user interface for loading the pre-trained model into the client's browser and classifying patterns.
-For information about the model and it's source code, please check my other repository wyckoff-ai-model
+For information about the model and it's source code, please check my other repository wyckoff-ai-model at https://github.com/AlexMGalvez/wyckoff-ai-model

 ## Technologies
 * React